 Overview:

 HSU will purchase 100,000 names from a variety of sources and contract with Royall & Co to lead the search process.
-Approximately 36,000, of these names will be from states participating in the Western Undergraduate Exchange program.
-The remaining 74,000 will be California residents.
-Basis of name selection for in-state and out of state names will be determined through discussions with Royall.
+Due to recent CSU policy change of no longer counting WUE students as resident FTES, search names will only be purchased for California.

 Local names purchased through Search will automatically be made an inquiry at HSU.
 This is to alleviate some of the concerns locally that HSU does not mail information to area residents